itliao/IpomoeaNectarQTL/Correlations/Correlations_README.txt

 Pairwise traits column name and which module the pairwise traits belong in The two Cat columns are not used; rather the first column (gCorLinLa) is what is used in the merging of files

+Includes a directory for calculating heritability using a python script from output from SumStats_clean_v1.R